 Combined Effect of IDC and MI

 When combined, the IDC and MI form a complementary reactive pair that together provide wide-range tunability of the antenna input impedance.
-On the Smith chart, the IDC shifts the impedance locus downward (towards the capacitive side), while the MI pulls it upward (towards the inductive side).
-By adjusting their geometrical parameters, the locus can be guided towards the center of the chart (50 Ω), achieving nearly perfect impedance matching.
+In the Smith chart, the IDC shifts the impedance locus downward (towards the capacitive side), while the MI pulls it upward (towards the inductive side).
+By adjusting their geometrical parameters, the locus can be guided towards the center of the graph (50 Ω), achieving a nearly perfect impedance matching.

-Simulation results demonstrated that without the IMN, the antenna’s return loss curve was shallow, with S11 values only reaching –8 dB at resonance.
-With the integrated IDC and MI, the S11 dip exceeded –20 dB, signifying a substantial reduction in reflection.
+The simulation results demonstrated that without the IMN, the antenna’s return loss curve was shallow, with S11 values only reaching –8 dB at resonance.
+With integrated IDC and MI, the S11 drop exceeded –20 dB, signifying a substantial reduction in reflection.
 Additionally, the bandwidth over which S11 remained below –10 dB nearly doubled, confirming the broadband nature of the integrated IMN.

 Design Optimization and Parametric Study

-A systematic optimization procedure was employed to determine the best geometry of the IDC and MI.
+A systematic optimization procedure was used to determine the best geometry of the IDC and MI.

-IDC Parameters: Finger length was varied between 3 mm and 6 mm, while gap spacing was swept from 0.2 mm to 0.5 mm.
-Longer fingers and narrower gaps increased capacitance but at the cost of higher parasitic coupling.
+IDC Parameters: The length of the fingers was varied between 3 and 6 mm, while the spacing between the gaps was swept from 0.2 to 0.5 mm.
+Longer fingers and narrower gaps increased capacitance, but at the cost of higher parasitic coupling.
 The optimal configuration balanced capacitance with fabrication tolerances.

-MI Parameters: Strip length was varied between 2 mm and 5 mm.
+MI Parameters: the strip length was varied between 2 and 5 mm.
 Longer strips increased inductance but also raised series resistance, potentially reducing efficiency.
 The chosen 3.3 mm length offered sufficient inductance with minimal loss.

-The final integrated network yielded a VSWR below 2 across a broad frequency band, demonstrating stable and efficient performance.
+The final integrated network yielded a VSWR below 2 in a broad frequency band, demonstrating stable and efficient performance.

 Advantages of Integrated IMN over External Components